 Whichever you choose, you can be assured that your gift will make a real difference to people's lives, to the building of healthier communities, and a fairer society.

-If you would like to talk to someone about leaving a legacy to Citizens Advice Ards and North Down, please contact your solicitor, or
+If you would like to talk to someone about leaving a legacy to Community Advice Ards and North Down, please contact your solicitor, or

 028 9131 0560

 |Company Limited by Guarantee.
 Registered in NI No. 33560